catppuccin/miniflux/README.md

 ## Contributions

 I am open to contributions to the theme, so long as they align with the [catppuccin mocha style](https://github.com/catppuccin/catppuccin).
-You can also make similar styles for latte, frappe, and macchiato and submit those as pull request!
+You can also make similar styles for latte, frappe, and macchiato and submit those as pull request, or of course make your own!